How to insulate a garden shed

-As the nights start to draw in and the evenings get cooler, the humble garden shed becomes less of an appealing place to be, but it doesnt have to be this way.
+As the nights start to draw in and the evenings get cooler, the humble garden shed becomes less of an appealing place to be, but it doesn't have to be this way.

-the bubbles themselves helping to insulate the inside of your shed.
-This is great for both tongue & groove and overlap buildings of any size or shape.
+Bubble wrap is great for both tongue & groove and overlap buildings of any size or shape.

 Bubble wrap sheets are simple to install with a staple gun or thumb tacks and can be used on the roof as well of the walls to prevent draughts and keep your shed feeling snug!

-If bubble wrap doesnt appeal, or you fancy kitting your shed out your shed with something a little more effective in the winter months, then traditional wall insulation is another option.
+If bubble wrap doesn't appeal to you, or you fancy kitting out your shed with something a little more effective in the winter months, then traditional wall insulation is another option.
 While perhaps a bit more time consuming, the benefits far outweigh the added time of getting it on the walls.

 First of all, you're going to need to make sure that your insulation isn't going check inside and make sure you haven't got any damp areas or gaps where water could get inside.
 If you do, don't panic, check out our damp proofing guide here!

 You'll need to place some additional batons within the framing and tack the membrane to these.
 This is to stop the membrane actually touching the walls of your shed and creates an air pocket; you want any moisture entering the shed to evaporate.

 Avoid compressing the fiberglass as this will make it a less effective insulator.
 You can then cover over all of this with MDF, plywood or OSB and tack the boards into place at the framing points to retain the fiber glass wool.

-Of course, the shed you buy in the first place greatly impacts the effectiveness of these insualtion techniques.
+Of course, the shed you buy in the first place greatly impacts the effectiveness of these insulation techniques.
 While Overlap is perfectly suitable, a tongue and groove building will put you at an advantage as the cladding interlocks, preventing the vast majority of draughts and helping to prevent damp.

-If you havent yet decided on a shed or are thinking about an upgrade, why not take a look at our tongue and groove shed range via the link below for some inspiration!
+If you haven't yet decided on a shed or are thinking about an upgrade, why not take a look at our tongue and groove shed range via the link below for some inspiration!

 If you want to save some time with your insulation, why not take a look at our pre-made kits, suitable for use on roofs, walls and floors.
 Check out the link below!